osisoft/OCS-Docs/Content_Portal/Documentation/SequentialDataStore/SDS_Views.md

 // 4 / 1 / 2017 7:09:00 AM: Warning, 0
 ```

-To map when SDS cannot determine mapping, use SdsStreamView Properties.
+To map when SDS cannot determine mapping, use SdsStreamView `Properties`.
 ```csharp
 SdsStreamView view = new SdsStreamView()
 {